myronchen-git/Revature--Capstone-Project--CookBooked/README.md

 # CookBooked

-Welcome to our Recipe Reviewer Social Media Application!
-This project aims to create a platform where users can explore, review, and share recipes.
+Welcome to CookBooked!
+This project aims to create a platform where users can explore, post a review, and comment on recipes.
 Whether you're a cooking enthusiast or simply looking for culinary inspiration, this application has something for everyone.

 ### Features